Harry Novillo: Baniyas Club

 In January 2017, Arabian Gulf League side Baniyas Club announced it had acquired Novillo for the remainder of the 2016/17 season.

 Johor Darul Ta'zim FC

 In May 2018, Novillo moved to Malaysian Super League club Johor Darul Ta'zim FC, the reigning league champions.
 He made an immediate impression at the club, scoring in his debut match against Selangor FA.

-But in the end of May, Novillo was dropped from JDT squad due poor performances after three matches, announced by TMJ itself.
-TMJ said, "Even after signing players for millions, if I see that those players aren't performing after a few games, they can leave and I will look for their replacements for JDT.
+But in the end of May, Novillo was dropped from JDT squad due poor performances after three matches, announced by Tunku Ismail Idris himself.
+He said, "Even after signing players for millions, if I see that those players aren't performing after a few games, they can leave and I will look for their replacements for JDT.
 That's never happened in Malaysian football, but this is JDT."
 He also said, that Novillo had done well by scoring on his debut against Selangor (on 12 May), but failed to replicate that form against Negeri Sembilan FA and PKNS FC.